fahadsheik/Rental-App/README.md

-# Rental App
+# Rent360 App

-A new Rental App UI for the front page.
+A new Rental App UI .

-## Getting Starte
+# Images